-- Overnight and limited-term campsites may be occupied at 100 per cent capacity, subject to change based on Public Health Orders. - Contactless transactions must be used when possible (delivery of fire wood, etc.). - Group camping and camping in overflow areas are permitted, subject to change based on Public Health Orders. - Laundry facilities are permitted in campgrounds using the following guidelines: - Enhanced cleaning and disinfection of public laundry facilities is required with a focus on common-touch surfaces. - o Provide hand sanitizer approved by Health Canada (DIN or NPN number). - o Remove all unnecessary, common-touch items from laundry facilities. - Signage must be posted in public laundry facilities informing users of the following: - Maintain a two-metre physical distance from others while using these facilities.
-See: Public Health Order - Face Coverings. - Clean and disinfect laundry hampers or other items that are brought into the laundry area. - Avoid shaking dirty laundry as this can increase the chance of spreading the COVID-19 virus. - Use dryers on the highest temperature setting possible.
-Follow manufacturers' recommendations to ensure fabric items are not damaged. - Campground operators will be required to undertake the following actions: - o Enhanced cleaning and disinfection practices are undertaken at central dump stations and water fill stations. - Drinking water fountains should be closed.
+- Overnight and limited-term campsites may be occupied at 100 per cent capacity, subject to change based on public health orders. - Contactless transactions must be used when possible (delivery of fire wood, etc.). - Group camping and camping in overflow areas are permitted, subject to change based on public health orders. - Laundry facilities are permitted in campgrounds using the following guidelines: - Enhanced cleaning and disinfection of public laundry facilities is required with a focus on common-touch surfaces. - $\circ\;$ Provide hand sanitizer approved by Health Canada (DIN or NPN number). - o Remove all unnecessary, common-touch items from laundry facilities. - Signage must be posted in public laundry facilities informing users of the following: - Maintain a two-metre physical distance from others while using these facilities.
+See: Public Health Order Face Coverings. - Clean and disinfect laundry hampers or other items that are brought into the laundry area. - Avoid shaking dirty laundry as this can increase the chance of spreading the COVID-19 virus. - Use dryers on the highest temperature setting possible.
+Follow manufacturers' recommendations to ensure fabric items are not damaged. - Campground operators will be required to undertake the following actions: - Enhanced cleaning and disinfection practices are undertaken at central dump stations and water fill stations. - o Drinking water fountains should be closed.

 - Enhanced cleaning and disinfecting efforts are undertaken in campground sites and in all public/shared spaces and equipment (e.g. picnic tables, garbage cans, hydrants and other high-touch surfaces). - The maintenance of public areas/shared spaces must be conducted in accordance with the public health order and follow the guidelines for environmental cleaning and disinfection. - o Some shared facilities must remain closed (e.g. cookhouses).
-Shared laundry facilities may open. - Beach and picnic area access is permitted according to the guidelines for beaches and increased cleaning and disinfection practices of common touch areas. - Park, and playground and aquatic access is permitted according to the Recreation Guidelines. - Food and beverage services are permitted subject to the Restaurants and Licensed Establishments Guidelines. - Grocery stores must enact enhanced cleaning and disinfecting practices, as well as physical distancing guidelines. - o Community events must comply with the current Public Health Order. - Employees must have access to proper cleaning and disinfecting supplies, as well as personal protective equipment.
-Staff are required to stay home if they are unwell or symptomatic. - o Signage must be posted to caution campers about the risks of COVID-19. - o Campers exhibiting signs of illness will not be permitted. - The rental of temporary tents is not permitted.
-The rental of semipermanent and permanent tents, as well as yurts, is permitted. - Children and youth day camps are permitted subject to the Child and Youth Day Camp Guidelines. - All other public services, such as interpretation services and communitybased programming, must be postponed.
+Shared laundry facilities may open. - Beach and picnic area access is permitted according to the guidelines for beaches and increased cleaning and disinfection practices of common touch areas. - Park, playground and aquatic access is permitted according to the Recreation Guidelines. - Food and beverage services are permitted subject to the Restaurants and Licensed Establishments Guidelines. - o Grocery stores must enact enhanced cleaning and disinfecting practices, as well as physical distancing guidelines. - Community events must comply with the current public health order. - Employees must have access to proper cleaning and disinfecting supplies, as well as personal protective equipment.
+Staff are required to stay home if they are unwell or symptomatic. - Signage must be posted to caution campers about the risks of COVID-19. - o Campers exhibiting signs of illness will not be permitted. - The rental of temporary tents is not permitted.
+The rental of semipermanent and permanent tents, as well as yurts, is permitted. - Children and youth day camps are permitted subject to the Child and Youth Day Camp Guidelines.